Poetry Object New Zealand – Terms and Conditions

 - Copyright of the poem remains with the poet.

 - All submissions will be read by our team after the closing date.
-Shortlisted and winning poems will be published on the Red Rom Poetry website.
+Shortlisted and winning poems will be published on the Red Rom Poetry website and select poems will be published by Poetry Object partners.

 - By submitting, you give Red Room Poetry permission to quote excerpts of your poem in our external communications (surnames of young people will not be published).

-- Shortlisted poets will be announced on 18 June 2020 (AEST)
+- Shortlisted poets will be announced on Thursday 6 August 2020 (AEST).

-- The winning poets will be announced on National Poetry Day New Zealand, 21 August 2020 (AEST) online by Red Room Poetry.
+- The winning poets will be announced on National Poetry Day New Zealand eve, Thursday 20 August 2020 (AEST) online by Red Room Poetry.

 - Prize details and judging information can be found here.